 The knock-on effect on relationships and quality of life can be devastating.
 Unfortunately, doctors are often reluctant to discuss sexual health with patients, as they are not always comfortable broaching the subject.

 The good news is that readily available media – like the internet – provides us with resources and information that we have never previously been able to access.
 Now, women are increasingly looking for solutions to these problems.
 They have a safe forum to learn more and know they are not alone.

 Herbal supplements like Ashwagandha are becoming increasingly popular to support sexual health and address some physical symptoms.
 Among the many amazing benefits of taking Ashwagandha, studies show that daily use may dramatically boost libido (2)!

 This isn't really surprising, as Ashwagandha (Withania somnifera) has been used for over 3000 years in Ayurvedic medicine to promote longevity, vitality, and happiness.

-So, let's take an honest look at Female Sexual Dysfunction together, unpack some of the causes, and see how you can take charge of your life!
+So, let's take an honest look at Female Sexual Dysfunction together, unpack some of the causes, and dive into the Ashwagandha benefits for women.